LuxDL/Lux.jl/lib/WeightInitializers/README.md

 ## API

 The package is meant to be working with deep learning libraries such as F/Lux.
-All the methods take as input the chosen `rng` type and the dimension for the array.
+All the methods take as input the chosen `rng` type and the dimension for the AbstractArray.

 ```julia
 weights = init(rng, dims...)